For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Do you need to do a self-assessment tax return?

-Most people get their income tax automatically deducted from their wage each month so they don't need to worry about it (unless you overpay, in which case you could be due a refund).
+Most people get their income tax automatically deducted from their wages each month.
+This means they don't need to worry about it (unless you overpay, in which case you could be due a refund).

 But if you make money in other ways (for example, from freelance work or running your own business) you'll have to complete a self-assessment tax return to tell HMRC how much you've earned and therefore how much tax you owe.